jpersons24/dev-showcase/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Project Objective

+This project is meant to serve as a personal website.
+Part portfolio, part blog and any other fun features that I develop to showcase my capabilities in building quality UI's with backend interaction.

+The default template and configurations provided by `create-next-app` have been altered slightly for simplicity.

+Typescript will be used rather than Javascript.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: